Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 What Changed in 2026

-FDA Warning Letters: Three Pharmacies Cited
+FDA Warning Letters: Continued Enforcement

-What inspectors found:
+What inspectors have found:

 - Sterile injections being filled on a benchtop table in a room with carpeted floors